-- At the time of inspection nobody using the service was receiving 'end of life care'. - Some people's wishes regarding the end of their life had been recorded.
-The registered manager explained that this was a difficult subject for people to understand and families to discuss. - The registered manager explained this was an area for development and they would sensitively support people and families to plan ahead.
+- At the time of inspection nobody using the service was receiving 'end of life care'. - People's wishes regarding the end of their life had not been recorded.
+The registered manager explained that this would be a difficult subject for people to understand and families to discuss.

+• The registered manager explained this was an area for development and they would sensitively support people and families to plan ahead.